-Jan 09, 2025 ArticleMCA
+Jan 09, 2025 ArticlesCurrency Accounts

 What is a multi-currency account?

-George Goodchild - Founder
+George Goodchild - Director

 Often you will hear the terms bank account and multi-currency account used interchangeably, however there are key differences between the two that it is worth being aware of.